 In a game against the Indians on June 15, 1925, the Philadelphia A’s found themselves trailing 15-4 going into the bottom of the eighth inning.
 That inning, the Athletics posted an astonishing 13 runs to take the lead.
 They held onto that lead in the top of the ninth and won the game, 17-15.

-The first legal, professional Sunday baseball game featured a matchup between the Phillies and the A’s on April 8, 1934.
+The first legal, professional Sunday baseball game in Philadelphia featured a matchup between the Phillies and the A’s on April 8, 1934.
 15,000 fans looked on as the Phillies won 8-1 at Shibe Park in Philadelphia.
-Up until this point, blue laws across the country deemed Sunday games illegal, as Sunday was intended as a day of worship and rest.
+Up until this point, blue laws in Pennsylvania deemed Sunday games illegal, as Sunday was intended as a day of worship and rest.

 On 8 September 1916, the smallest crowd in American League history, a whopping twenty-three fans, watched the Yankees take on the A’s at Shibe Park in Philadelphia.
 During the game, A’s switch-hitter Wally Schang became the first player in Major League history to homer from both sides of the plate in the same game.